Free Spring Break Workshops for MCCCD Students

-Take a break from books and spend a week learning hands-on skills and powerful tools and equipment at Phoenix Forge.
-Join us at the GWCC Makerspace for the annual Spring Training workshop series during Spring Break, March 11-15th.
+Ever wanted to make your own earrings?
+Weld together a hanging plant stand?
+Build a Bluetooth Speaker?
+Or learn how to 3D Print?
+Join us at the GWCC Makerspace for the annual Spring Training workshop series during Spring Break, March 10-13th.
 This event is free for all students enrolled at any college in the Maricopa County Community College District.

 Ready to sign up?
 Click the button below to choose the classes you’d like to take based on your interest and availability.
 Space is limited, and classes will be filled in on a first come, first serve basis.